noahsug/lockfile-diff/README.md

     --color, -c    whether to print with color [defaults to `stdout.isTTY`]
 ```

 To negate an option, pass `no-` before it.
-For example: `clean-shrinkwrap-diff --no-color`
+For example: `lockfile-diff --no-color`

 ## Example
 **Using git:**